-People, Appointments & Remuneration Committee
+People, Appointments and Remuneration committee

-The People, Appointments & Remuneration Committee is responsible for:
+The People, Appointments and Remuneration committee is responsible for:

-- Remuneration and contractual terms for the central Trust Senior Leadership Team. - Structures for and appointments to executive leadership positions in schools and the central Trust Senior Leadership Team. - Staffing. - Revisions to the Trust's pay policies.
+- Remuneration and contractual terms for the central Trust Senior Leadership Team. - Structures for and appointments to executive leadership positions in schools and the central Trust Senior Leadership Team. - Staffing. - Recommend any revisions to the Trust's pay policy to the Board. - Appoint Local Committee members.